untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 Let's define version="4.9.0-3-untangle-amd64".

-Let's also assume you added /usr/share/untangle-development-kernel to your PATH (later on, all those tools will be moved to /usr/bin).

 1. build a UVM disk image
 -------------------------

 This only needs to be run once, when you start using the qemu
 framework:

-  untangle-qemu-mkimage-uvm -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch
+  ut-qemu-mkimage-uvm -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch

 You can later create additional images of course, for instance to test a new release.